Summary

 Where AI-Generated Content Adds Real Value

-First drafts and content outlines:
+- First drafts and outlines

-Social media posts:
+- Social media variations

 The Critical Human Elements AI Cannot Replace